 Bela told me a great story about when He was at Harvard Business School.
 He was asked by IBM to complete a data/software project at the end of the first year of his MBA.

-IBM told him it would take 14 software programmers a year to complete.
-Bela explained that He figured out a way to do it much quicker - He actually completed the project alone, & in only 12 weeks.
+IBM told him it would take fourteen software programmers a year to complete.
+Bela explained that He figured out a way to do it much quicker - He actually completed the project alone, & in only twelve weeks.
 After that, he was in quite a lot of demand.

 Here's one of his other companies, Silverplatter, which He sold to Wolters Kluwer for $113 Million in 2000.
-These days He invests in a whole host of new companies, such as Justgiving, which has grown immensely as a business.
+These days He invests in a whole host of new companies, such as Justgiving, which he started and which has grown immensely as a business.